jarodburchill/ProjectAutomation/EDITORS.md

 Any editor, so long as it has a terminal command to open it, will work with this.
 If you don't want your new project to open in an editor, set the string to `"none"`.
 By default, it is set to open VSCode.
 ```
 Visual Studio Code (aka VSCode): "code" (use "code-insiders" if you use VSCode Insiders)
-Visual Source Codium (aka VSCodium): "codium"
+Visual Studio Codium (aka VSCodium): "codium"
-Atom: "atom" (use "atom-beta"/"atom-nightly if you use Atom Beta/Nightly)
+Atom: "atom" (use "atom-beta"/"atom-nightly" if you use Atom Beta/Nightly)
 Vim: "vim"
 Emacs: "emacs"
 ```